hriday111/Ray_Tracing_In_One_Weekend_CS/readme.md

 ### Stage 4.2
 This substage focused on create a camera object and defining the viewport.
 Then firing the rays and creating a background for our scene

+## Stage 5
+### Stage 5.1 & 5.2

+Here we make a sphere in our scene.
+And using some math determine if our ray hits the sphere. if it does then it displays a differnt color than the background.
+In this case red.